 An opiate addict may experience:

 Opiates do not require extended use to be dangerous, however.
-In recent years, illegal opiates have been laced with fentanyl, a manufactured painkiller that is significantly more potent than prescription opioids.
+In recent years, illegal opiates have been laced with fentanyl, a manufactured painkiller that is significantly more potent than prescription opioids, like Vicodin and OxyCotin.
 For most adults, it takes less than 5 milligrams of fentanyl to trigger a fatal overdose.

 With your health and well-being jeopardized by opiate addiction, it is crucial that you act fast to kick the dangerous habit.
-At Blueprints for Recovery, we use a three-phase approach to recovery that makes it simpler for our patients to keep their eyes on the end goal of recovery and sobriety.
+At The PAC Program, we use a three-phase approach to recovery that makes it simpler for our patients to keep their eyes on the end goal of recovery and sobriety.

 The three steps of our recovery plans are: